georgiangelov2000/store/README.md

+## Deployment Instructions
-# Please deploy the application in the /var/www directory.
+Please deploy the application in the `/var/www` directory.

+### Internal Docker Nginx Configuration
+The Nginx configuration files are located in `/var/www/store/nginx`.

 # BINDING HOST TO AN INTERNAL DOCKER CONTAINER APPLICATION WITH NGINX

 ## Overview